How to lower your electricity bill

 Clean the condenser fan twice a year

 The condenser fan is commonly located at the bottom or behind of household refrigerators so it clogs easier.
 It is harder to clean, you have to to be careful of the condenser fan since you might break it.
 Cleaning condenser coils, on the other hand, have no effects on saving energy (Litt, Megowan, and Meier 1993).
 You have to make sure that there is good airflow around condenser coils, by this I don’t mean dust.
-It mean if something much bigger like a large object stuck between condenser coils you should remove it.
+It means if something much bigger like a large object stuck between condenser coils you should remove it.
 If you want to go, Rambo, you can use a leaf blower to blow the dust and clean the carpet afterward.

 Invest in a New Refrigerator